mjsyts/mjsyts.github.io/_development/lfsr-noise-part-1.md

 An LFSR (linear-feedback shift register) is a tiny state machine that generates a deterministic stream of bits that *behaves* like noise.

-You keep an integer "register (a fixed number of bits).
+You keep an integer "register" (a fixed number of bits).
 On each step:
 1. You choose a few of the bit positions (called **taps**).
 2. XOR the tap bits to get a new feedback bit.
 3. Shift the entire register one position.